deltachat/deltachat-pages/en/gdpr-website.md

 ### a) Liberapay

 We use services of Association Liberapay, Chez M. Coste, Le Bourg, St Jean Le Blanc 14770 Terres de Druance, France, represented by Charly Coste.
 The service allows donations to be made to us.
 For this purpose, Liberapay collects data such as e-mail address, name and, if applicable, account information for payment processing.
 We do not have access to this data ourselves.
-The privacy policy of Liberapay can be found [here](.https://liberapay.com/about/privacy)
+The privacy policy of Liberapay can be found under [https://liberapay.com/about/privacy](https://liberapay.com/about/privacy)

 ### b) Open Collective

 We also use services from Open Collective, 340 S. Lemon Avenue, #3717 Walnut, CA 91789, USA.
 The service enables donations to be made to us.
 For this purpose, Open Collective collects data such as the e-mail address, name and, if applicable, account information for payment processing.
 We do not have access to this data ourselves.
-Open Collective's privacy policy can be found [here](https://opencollective.com/privacypolicy).
+Open Collective's privacy policy can be found under [https://opencollective.com/privacypolicy](https://opencollective.com/privacypolicy).

 ### c) Bitcoin Wallet